google/dspl/docs/dspl2-spec.md

 Type: Thing > Intangible > CategoricalDimension

 Categorical dimensions define the categories that measures can apply to.
-For instance, countries, genders, age groups, etc. A categorical dimension has a list of possible categories or values, called a codeList (see below).
+For instance, countries, genders, age groups, etc. A categorical dimension has a list of possible categories or values, called a `codeList` (see below).

-A categorical dimension may correspond to an existing (schema.org) type, in which case that type should be set as the dimension’s equivalentType.
-The values in the codeList may specify that they have that type and set any of its properties.
+A categorical dimension may correspond to an existing (schema.org) type, in which case that type should be set as the dimension’s `equivalentType`.
+The values in the `codeList` may specify that they have that type and set any of its properties.

 <table>
   <tr>